heba14101998/Qwen-LoRA-Estate/docs/project_documentation.md

 * **Training GPUs**: Used Kaggle and Google Colab free GPU environments
 * **Constraints**: Due to hardware limitations, only a subset of the full dataset was used for fine-tuning.

-## Workflow & Project Structure

-1. **Data Preparation** → Explore, clean, and convert tabular data to prompt-based instructions
-2. **Baseline Evaluation** → Use pretrained base Qwen and Gemini as a basseline evaluation.
-3. **Fine-Tuning** → Train using LoRA with LLaMA-Factory
-4. **Model Comparasion** → Extract predictions from the generated text responses and dump them in JSON format for regression metrics comparasion between models.

 ## Fine-Tuning Strategy